AndrewwNguyen/AndrewwNguyen/README.md

 - 👋 Hi, I’m @Andreww
 - 👀 I’m interested in music
 - 🌱 I’m currently a Fresher at Fsoft
-- 💞️ My goal is to become a senior web developer
+- 🎯 My goal: Become a senior web developer
-- 📫 contact me: baoson20022001@gmail.com
+- 📫 contact me: baoson20022001@gmail.com 📧

 <!---
 AndrewwNguyen/AndrewwNguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.